ruziniuuuuu/ME5413_Final_Project_Group10/report_typ/presentation.typ

 #slide[
   = Modifying the Original Map

   In autonomous navigation, certain zones, such as control rooms, must be restricted from robotic entry.
 This can be achieved by modifying the `.pgm` file of the original map using image editing software like GIMP.

-The pixels corresponding to the restricted area are painted with a solid, obstacle-indicative color (usually black), effectively communicating the presence of insurmountable obstacles to the robot's costmap generation process.
-However, such direct manipulations alter the map's integrity and may misrepresent the actual layout of the environment.
-Therefore, this method, while effective, is generally discouraged in favor of more dynamic and reversible approaches.
+  #figure(
+    image("assets/mapping/gimp.png", width: 37%),
+    caption: [Editing the `.pgm` file using GIMP],
+  ) <fig:gimp>
 ]

 // #slide[